Abhinav17-hub/CompEcom/README.md

 #### Compare Prices and Get surprises :smiley:

 ### Project Description
+CompEcom stands for Compare E-commerce.
-CompECom is a website developed to compare prices of various products from different E-commerce websites.
+It is an app developed to compare prices of various products from different E-commerce websites.
+The main aim of this app is to reduce time while comparing product prices across different platforms.

 ### Working
-This website is used to compare the prices of products from [Flipkart](https://www.flipkart.com/), [Amazon](https://www.amazon.in/), [Snapdeal](https://www.snapdeal.com/).
+This app is used to compare the prices of products from Biggest Indian E-commerce sites viz [Flipkart](https://www.flipkart.com/), [Amazon](https://www.amazon.in/), and  [Snapdeal](https://www.snapdeal.com/).
-The website mainly uses Dash & Plotly libraries from Python for the front-end.
+The app mainly uses Dash & Plotly libraries from Python for the front-end.
 The data is being scraped in real time using BeautifulSoup.

 ### Team members